 In the sense that atheism refers to a lack of theistic belief, it may seem nonsensical to talk about promoting it.
 One can easily be a proponent of reason, science, philosophical materialism, education, humanism, and the like.
 But atheism?
 Can we promote atheism apart from criticizing theism?
 Unless we expand the definition of atheism to include one or more of these related notions, the answer seems to be no.

 And yet, I have written here extensively about promoting atheism.
 I even have a “promoting atheism” label for categorizing these posts.
 The posts to which I apply this label tend to be those that have something positive to say about a broad atheistic worldview that extends beyond the definitional boundaries of atheism.
-In this sense, they are not really promoting atheism but promoting my particular atheistic worldview, a perspective based on atheism, skepticism, and materialism.
-A great many atheists accept the tenets of this worldview – it is hardly unique – and yet, these other ingredients take us beyond atheism.
+In this sense, they are not really promoting atheism but promoting my particular atheistic worldview, a perspective based on atheism, skepticism, materialism, and other things.
+A great many atheists accept many of the tenets of this worldview – it is hardly unique – and yet, these other ingredients take us beyond atheism.

-Frankly, I am not sure that it matters greatly whether promoting a strictly defined atheism is possible without criticizing religion.
+Frankly, I am not sure that it matters whether promoting a narrowly defined atheism is possible without criticizing religion.
 I’ve known few atheists who weren’t also materialists or skeptics.
 But I’m not sure it matters for an entirely different reason too.
 It seems to me that the relevant question is whether one can be pro-atheist without being anti-Christian, and to this, I say absolutely yes.

 Being pro-atheist is about people.
 Specifically, it is about promoting courageous people who are not willing to go along with the popular delusion.
 Being pro-atheist is about standing up for the rights of a thoroughly despised minority.
 It is about civil rights and social justice.